topheman/npm-registry-browser/README.md

 * using external libraries (UI kits, http clients ...)
 * some routing and global state management
 * code quality good practices (linting, testing, git hooks, cis ...)

-The goal of this project is to provide an example of all those things combined (which sometimes can be the part we have a hard time to put together).
+* automation / dev pipeline
+* and more ...

+The hard part is often to be able to put all those together.
+This is the goal of this project: provide a well-documented example of a front-end app with real-world features and constraints.

 ## Infos